-In this paper, first, assume that $P_1$ and $P_2$ are two uniform distributions on the two connected line segments $J_1:=[0, 1]$ and $J_2:=[1, 2]$, respectively.
+In this paper, first, we assume that $P_1$ and $P_2$ are two uniform distributions on the two connected line segments $J_1:=[0, 1]$ and $J_2:=[1, 2]$, respectively.
 Then, for the mixed distribution $P:=pP_1+(1-p)P_2$ with support the closed interval $[0, 2]$, in Subsection~\ref{sec4} for $p=\frac 1{5}$ and in Subsection~\ref{sec5} for $p=\frac 13$, we determine the optimal sets of $n$-means and the $n$th quantization errors for all $n\in \D N$.
 Next, assume that $P_1$ and $P_2$ are two uniform distributions on the two disconnected line segments $J_1:=[0, \frac 13]$ and $J_2:=[\frac 23, 1]$, respectively.
 Then, for the mixed distribution $P:=pP_1+(1-p)P_2$ with support the union of the closed intervals $[0, \frac 13]$ and $[\frac 23, 1]$, in Subsection~\ref{subsec44} for $p=\frac 1{100}$ and in Subsection~\ref{sec55} for $p=\frac 25$ and $p=\frac 1{1000}$, we determine the optimal sets of $n$-means and the $n$th quantization errors for all $n\in \D N$.
-The main significance of this paper is that using the similar technique, given in this paper, one can investigate the optimal sets of $n$-means and the $n$th quantization errors where $n\in \D N$, for any mixed distribution $P$ generated by $(P_1, P_2)$ associated with any probability vectors $(p, 1-p)$ with support a connected or the union of disconnected line segments.
-In addition, in the paper, we give a conjecture Conjecture~\ref{conj1}, and two open problems Open~\ref{op1} and Open~\ref{op2}.
+In addition, in this paper, we give a conjecture Conjecture~\ref{conj1}, and two open problems Open~\ref{op1} and Open~\ref{op2}.
 Under a conjecture in Subsection~\ref{sec66}, we give a partial answer of the open problem Open~\ref{op2}.